Youssef Aftimus

 Youssef Aftimus (يوسف أفتيموس; 25 November 1866 – 10 September 1952) was a Lebanese civil engineer and architect who specialized in Moorish Revival architecture.
 Aftimus was the leading Lebanese architect and urban planner during the first half of the twentieth century, he is the author of many of Beirut's well known landmarks such as the Beirut Municipality Building, the Grand Serail's Hamidiyyeh clock tower, the Hamidiyyeh Fountain and the Barakat Building.
-Aftimus was also an academic, journalist, visionary urban planner, patriot, politician and philanthropist.
+Aftimus was also an urban planner, and politician and philanthropist.